-Class C shares
+Class B and Class C shares

-Shares are offered at their net asset value per share, without any initial sales charge.
+Class B and Class C shares are offered at their net asset value per share, without any initial sales charge.

-A CDSC may be charged if a commission has been paid and you sell Class C shares within a certain time after you bought them, as described in the table below.
+A CDSC may be charged if a commission has been paid and you sell Class B or Class C shares within a certain time after you bought them, as described in the tables below.
 There is no CDSC on shares acquired through reinvestment of dividends.
 The CDSC is based on the original purchase cost or the current market value of the shares being sold, whichever is less.
-The CDSC is as follows:
+The CDSCs are as follows:

-Class C deferred charges
+Class B deferred charges